 Course dates are Oct 31 to Nov 2, with 2 ½ days of instruction, running from Fri at 1 p.m. to 5 p.m. on Sun.
 A special 4 night cabin package is available for this course.

 North House tuition is $200 per student, plus materials of $80.
 Registering for this course is a two-step process.
 You can register for the course directly with North House at: http://www.northhouse.org/courses/

 Then you can call us for a cabin reservation

-Includes: Accommodations in a lakeside fireplace cabin with a full kitchen, living room with fireplace, one or more bedrooms as needed, and a full bath (best cabin available).
+Includes: Accommodations in a lakeside fireplace cabin with a full kitchen, living room with fireplace, one or more bedrooms as needed, and a either a full bath or a shower bath (best cabin available).

 We are honored to be the first company North House has partnered with, as they venture out to holding classes in other areas of our community.